DPlayer234/houston-tools/README.md

 embed_color = 0xDDA0DD
 ```

-Going forward, only the TOML config will be explained.
+Going forward, only the TOML config will be explained because the configuration via environment variables is very limited.

 To configure logging, see the Logging section further down.

-Additionally, based on the environment variable `HOUSTON_PROFILE`, it will also load `houston_app.$(HOUSTON_PROFILE).toml`.
+Additionally, based on the environment variable `HOUSTON_PROFILE`, it will also try to load `houston_app.$(HOUSTON_PROFILE).toml`.
 Its properties will take priority over the main config file.
-If the environment variable isn't set, it is considered to be `release`, so it will load `houston_app.release.toml`.
+If the environment variable isn't set, it is considered to be `release`, so it will try `houston_app.release.toml`.

+> [!IMPORTANT]
+> While tables are merged across the loaded configuration files, when an array is encountered, the array in the profile's config will override the same array in the base config entirely.
+For example, if you specify starboards in `houston_app.toml` **and** `houston_toml.release.toml`, only the starboards in `houston_toml.release.toml` will be enabled.

 ## Commands